 Windows, external doors and joinery

 Repair category: 2

-Notes: These generally appeared in fair condition consistent with age.
+Notes: These generally appeared in good condition, consistent with age.

-Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
-It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.
+There are timber single glazed windows to the landing double glazed windows to the bathroom.
+Consideration may be given to their eventual replacement.

 The external joinery is weathered in places.

-External decorations

-Repair category: 2

-Notes: Overhaul/repair works are required to external decorative finishes including possible repairs to external joinerywork/metalwork prior to redecoration.
+External decorations Repair category: 2 Notes: Overhaul/repair works are required to external decorative finishes including possible repairs to external joinery work/ metalwork prior to redecoration. we understand the sellers will have some external redecoration carried out to the property prior to a sale being agreed, this should be confirmed.

 Conservatories / porches

 Repair category:

-Notes: Not applicable.
+Notes: The entrance porch is in fair condition consistent with age.